rarcanaria/rarcanaria/README.md

 <h3>Hey, I'm Ronron 👋</h3>
 <p>I'm a 21-year-old developer based in Qatar, and I have a deep curiosity for all things tech.
-I'm passionate about solving problems and learning new things.</p>
+I enjoy seeking knowledge and am passionate about crafting solutions.</p>

   - Check out some projects I've made in my Portfolio.
   - Visit my blog, where I will be logging my journey as a growing developer.